|

 my experience complete resolution is the rule.

-Severe thalamic pain of central origin can also occur in MS and is usually
+Severe thalamic pain of central origin can also occur in MS and

-nerve rather than a relapse.
+in a peripheral nerve rather than a relapse.

 Other transient phenomena seen during chronic infection with